 I use both modern and vintage view cameras with a mix of period lenses that date from the 1850's to the 1930's.
 The process is costly, time consuming and often frustrating.
 Each plate takes about 25 minutes to create, but the results when successful are cathartic and satisfying.
 I shoot in my studio and on location.

 I am mostly interested in doing unconventional victorian fashion as well as nudes and portraits.
 I welcome collaboration and concept exchanges with models.
 Throw an idea my way and we can work from there.
 Please note: Unless we already have a pre-arranged deal, all shoots will be time for scans of the best images.
-Traveling models please contact me about this.

 I have just started making Platinum Palladium prints from Collodion glass negatives.
+I will be taking a workshop this spring to begin learning the Daguerreotype process.

-Instagram: BRANDON13 follow me.
+Instagram: brandon13 follow me.